pboling/railsbling.com/content/cv.md

 ### Download Resume Here <i class="fas fa-level-down"></i>

 I'm not a fan of vendor-lock, so have it your way!
-Last revised in February, 2020.
+Last revised in October, 2021.

 - **[WEB](http://resume.peterboling.com)** (a website, for a web browser)
 - **[ePub](/cv/Peter_Boling_Resume_2021.10.16.epub)** (formatted for e-readers)